spruteanu/scrambler/docs/Design.md

 ## org.prismus.scrambler.value.ValueDefinition
 ValueDefinition is a builder that represents a registry of value generation rules matched by predicates.
+Following functionality is offered by ``org.prismus.scrambler.value.ValueDefinition``:
+1. Register value for provided predicate through ``definition(...), constant(...), reference(...)`` methods
+1. Load definitions from external sources

+  * ``usingDefinitions``        - load existing definitions.
+If provided resource/file is not found, an exception will be thrown
+  * ``scanDefinitions``         - load definitions if exists.
+  * ``scanLibraryDefinitions``  - scan classpath for definition sources and load if any matched.
+Scanning matches all ``*value-definition.groovy`` sources once and caches them internally.

+1. ``lookupValue``             - lookup a registered definition for provided arguments.
+Methods are used from reference and instance value
+1. Context properties.

+  In order to make definition' resources more generic, is is possible to register a map of properties from ``org.prismus.scrambler.InstanceScrambler`` methods and those properties will be available when definitions are built using ``getContextProperty(...)``.
+More details will ve given bellow.

+All ``org.prismus.scrambler.value.ValueDefinition`` methods are available from definition scripts.

 ## Java instances generation